Niall-OLeary/AKG-Monthly-Workbook/README.md

 MONTH(start_date) as Month,
-case when PO_DATE >= '2024-07-01' then 'EX' else 'OG' end as Contract, 'Starts' as Milestone_Type, COUNT(DAILY_STATS.participant_id) as Count
+case when PO_DATE >= '2024-07-01' then 'EX' else 'OG' end as Contract, 'Starts' as Milestone_Type,
+COUNT(DS.participant_id) as Count

-from DW.STAGING.DAILY_REPORT
+from DW.STAGING.DR

-left join DW.STAGING.DAILY_STATS on DAILY_STATS.participant_id = DAILY_REPORT.participant_id
+left join DW.STAGING.DS on DS.participant_id = DR.participant_id

-where  DAILY_REPORT.participant_id is not null and site_name is not null and start_date is not null and actual_start = 'Start' and site_name not in ('Restricted Area', 'TEST LOCATION ONLY','AKG Atherstone','CSC Cold Referrals') group by 1,2,3,4
+where  DR.participant_id is not null and site_name is not null and start_date is not null and actual_start = 'Start' and site_name not in ('Restricted Area', 'TEST LOCATION ONLY','AKG Atherstone','CSC Cold Referrals') group by 1,2,3,4